 Whenever we talk about the range in excel, it can be one cell or can be a collection of cells.
 It can be the adjacent cells or non-adjacent cells in the dataset.

-What is the Range in Excel & its formula?
+What is Range in Excel & its Formula?

 A range is the collection of values spread between the Maximum value and the Minimum value.
-In mathematical terms, a range is a difference between the Largest (maximum) value and the Shortest (minimum) value in a given dataset.
+A range is a difference between the Largest (maximum) value and the Shortest (minimum) value in a given dataset in mathematical terms.

 Range defines the spread of values in any dataset.
 It calculates by a simple formula like below: